msabvid/DeepLearning-StochasticControl/README.md

 # Infinite horizon time LQR problem solved with Deep Learning and Dynamic Programming
 See `lqr_infinite_horizon.ipnyb`

+TODO: add entropy in the value function to add exploration.
+(We have to know the whole distribution!)

 # Finite Horizon time Stochastic Control solved using Deep Learning
 We solve the control problem, by minimising J
 ![](/images_readme/control_problem.png)